Vidishap95/Portfolio/README.md

 # Portfolio
-AS AN employer
+AS an employee
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+I WANT to showcase a potential deployed portfolio of work samples SO THAT I can get attention of employer on my work so that I cab be the good fit for an open position.